Lions Save Lives

 All major religions in the U.S. support donation and consider it to be a generous and compassionate act of caring.
 Donation organizations coordinate with families and hospitals to make sure the donor’s beliefs, practices and ceremonies are respected.

 Yes.
-If you are taken to the hospital after an accident or injury, it’s the hospital’s number one priority to save YOUR life.
-Your status as a donor is not even considered until every effort has been made to try to save your life.
+If you are taken to the hospital after an accident or injury, it is the hospital’s number one priority to save YOUR life.
+Your status as a donor is not considered until every effort has been made to try to save your life.

 The waiting list is actually a pool of people.
 Factors such as blood type, body size, location, severity of illness and length of time on the waiting list are used to determine the best candidate for an organ.

-There are many questions and myths around organ, eye and tissue donation.
+There are many questions and myths around organ, eye, and tissue donation.
 Unfortunately, people often disqualify themselves as potential donors by citing misconceptions.
-Check out these videos to get the facts and learn more about how you can share the gift of life.
+Check out these videos to get the facts and learn that regardless of your age, race, religion, or health you can still share the gift of life.